-While navigating, you can press the lower button to open navigation menu.
-The menu give you quick access to POI details and actions such as saving your current location or selecting another POI to navigate to, as well as ending navigation.
+While navigating, you can press the lower button to open a list of shortcuts.
+The shortcuts give you quick access to POI details and actions such as saving your current location or selecting another POI to navigate to, as well as ending navigation.